swarch-2f-rootly/2f/Prototype_4/README.md

 *   **Service Discovery Pattern:** Kubernetes provides built-in DNS-based service discovery.
 Services locate each other using stable DNS names (e.g., `api-gateway.rootly-platform.svc.cluster.local`) rather than hardcoded IP addresses.
 When pods are recreated with new IPs, the service endpoints are automatically updated, and DNS resolution ensures seamless connectivity.

 *   **Event-Driven (Message Broker):** The `queue-data-ingestion` (Kafka) decouples the data ingestion and processing pipelines.
 This allows the system to handle high volumes of sensor data asynchronously and reliably, enabling temporal decoupling and independent scaling of producers and consumers.

-*   **Database per Service:** Each microservice has its own dedicated persistence layer (e.g., `be-authentication-and-roles` has `db-authentication-and-roles` and `stg-authentication-and-roles`).
-This ensures data isolation, schema autonomy, and allows each service to evolve independently.

 *   **Containerization:** Every software component is deployed as a containerized application within the GKE cluster.
 This standardizes the deployment, simplifies dependency management, and ensures consistency across environments.
 Kubernetes manages container lifecycle, resource allocation, and networking.